posabsolute/inker/readme.md

 },
 ```

-## Special thanks
+## Sponsored by

-Thanks to [Litmus](http://www.litmus.com) for providing free email client testing for this project.
+A big thank you for supporting Inker.

+[Email on Acid](https://www.emailonacid.com) - Tools that simplify email testing and analytics.

 ## Contributions